 Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans who've been financially affected by COVID-19, regardless of delinquency status, can get a forbearance.
-A CARES Act forbearance, also sometimes called a "COVID-19 forbearance," lasts for 180 days.
-Borrowers can request an additional 180 days.
-The right to get this type of forbearance applies to borrowers with properties designed for the occupancy of one to four families, like single-family homes.
+A CARES Act forbearance, also sometimes called a "COVID-19 forbearance," lasts 180 days (six months).
+Borrowers can usually get an additional 180 days, sometimes more.
+The right to get this type of forbearance applies to borrowers with federally backed mortgage loans living in properties designed for the occupancy of one to four families, like single-family homes.

 The deadline to request a forbearance for a mortgage on a one- to four-unit home differs based on what governmental entity backs the loan.